FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/ds_in_prod_packaging_ci.md

 * features Jenkins integration.

 If all you care about is Python then devpi is the right artefact store for you.
-In most companies also Java is used and [Nexus][] often serves thereby as artefact store.
+In most companies also Java is used and [Nexus][] often serves thereby already as artefact store.
 In this case it might be more advantageous to use Nexus also for storing Python packages which is available since version 3.0 to avoid the complexity of maintaining another service.

 In highly polylingual environments with many languages like Python, R, Java and C/C++ this will lead to many different